asterinas/jinzhao-disk/demos/encrypted-VM-image/README.md

 The first thing is to create a new image, which includes an EFI partition, a boot partition and the most important - a root partition.
 To protect the root partition, the guest owner tool will then encrypt it using JinDisk's data encryption scheme.
 The encryption key should be stored in a safe place and be managed properly.
 The tool will also set up necessary execution enviroment for later Guest Disk Unlocking and the component (the initramfs hook) to do it.

-After that, GO can launch the secure VM through a TEE-supported VMM (such as Qemu).
-The VMM will help calculating the measurement of the guest VM's kernel and reported to GO, to ensure that GO is launching an expected VM image.
+After that, GO can launch the secure VM through a TEE-supported Hypervisor (such as QEMU).
+The Hypervisor will help calculating the measurement of the guest VM's kernel and reported to GO, to ensure that GO is launching an expected VM image.

 ### Guest VM setup